sebk/FreeHandDrawingOverview/README.md

 When I can't find the git repo anymore I included the code directly.

-Please notify me when you don't want to be included in this repository.

 To run a specific project choose the target you want and start it.